Control is an illusion

 The tendency to want to exert control expresses itself in myriad ways.
 Do you worry a lot?
 Do you prefer things to be done your way?
 Is it hard for you to delegate?
 Do you ever try to force things?
 Are you often pushing and pulling to make stuff happen?
 Are you the type of person who likes to plan every little detail?
 Or perhaps you’re always trying to keep things in check, including your own emotions?
 These are just a few examples.
 Sadly, our desire for control isn’t limited to our own lives, we even try to control other people.
 And this isn’t just the case for the so-called ‘controlfreaks’ among us, that’s only a degree difference.

 Go with the flow

 Although control can seem very real, it’s essentially an illusion.
-In the end we have nothing under control, even though we think we do.
-Which is sort of like the magical thinking from our childhood: as if we are the ones conducting the orchestra of our lives.
-While it may feel like that’s the case, in the end it’s not true.
 Life moves through us and in that sense we are being lived.
 We can either move in harmony with life (‘go with the flow’), or get in the way and offer resistance.
-By blocking the flow of life we effectively become our own biggest obstacle in life.
+By blocking the flow of life we effectively become our own biggest obstacle.
 Whereas the universe, the source energy or however you want to name it, is innumerable times more powerful than you!
 Opposing it is pointless and will also cost a ton of energy.